-The three wise monkeys.
-Lorna Fitzsimons and a couple of sad hacks Pic: Richard Fletcher fact that a growing number of students are really poor is no longer of any importance.
+fact that a growing number of students are really poor is no longer of any importance.
 What is important is whether we suspend standing orders, so that delegates can continue to discuss reform of conference rather than student hardship.
-The sheep mentality of delegates also increases as conference disease sets in, as does a feeling of self-importance.
+The sheep mentality of delegates also increases as conference disease sets in, as does a feeling of selfimportance.

 Not surprisingly, by the end of the week conference had become a farce.
 After NOLS and UJS stitched up the debate on racism - in which only five out of the 55 speeches were made by black delegates - black students occupied the podium.
 The response of other delegates?
 They amused themselves with a Mexican wave, led by the socalled conference chair.
 If you ask me you, they should have cleared the conference floor and sent them all to the tower.
+The disease affects delegates' limited supply of common sense.
+Suddenly, the

-T DIARY E DIARY AT NUS CONFERENCE Not that the Diary would not want to suggest that conference is one almighty knocking shop, but delegates were welcomed to Blackpool with a free condom.
+Not that the Diary would not want to suggest that conference is one almighty knocking shop, but delegates were welcomed to Blackpool with a free condom.
 The providers of this essential evening wear, none other than than Labour Students.
 Rather ironic really when they spent the whole week attempting to screw the conference and keep delegates in the dark.
-Tradtionally NUS Presidents write their own opening speeches, however outgoing President Lorna Fitzsimons lovingly known by other delegates as Fucksimons - has never been one to follow tradition.
+Tradtionally NUS Presidents write their own opening speeches, however outgoing President Lorna Fitzsimons lovingly known by other delegates as Fucksimons - has never been one to follow "I've been on this committee since 1975 tradition.
 The Diary understands that NUS press officer Louise Clarke was still 'typing' the speech just minutes before Fitzsimons was due to make it.
-The Diary also understands that halfway through the speech Lorna suddenly paused no longer her articulate self, she began reading the speech more slowly.
+The Diary also understands that halfway through the speech Lorna suddenly paused: no longer her articulate self, she began reading the speech more slowly.
 Surely even Lorna is able to write her own speeches?
-One of the most interesting performances at NUS conference was that of Mark Walton, LUU's Financial Affairs Sec Elect, Mark started the week as he meant to go on-assuring everbody that he knew the way to Blackpool.
-It was only as the Union's minibus raced along the M62 that Mark admitted that he had lied.
+One of the most interesting performances at NUS conference was that of Mark Walton, LUU's Financial Affairs Sec Elect.
+Mark started the week as he meant to go on assuring everbody that he knew the way to Blackpool.
+It was only as the Union's

+The things they said minibus raced along the M62 that Mark admitted that he had lied.
 In fact Mark was well and truly lost.
 Not only that, but under interrogation he admitted that he had absolutely no idea where Blackpool was, let alone how to get there.
 Therefore when Mark failed to show his face at conference on Tuesday morning the delegation assumed that he had got lost on his way to Winter Gardens.
-When Mark finally arrived, later that afternoon, it transpired that he had not in fact got lost, but just overslept. nice to know that the LUU's annual budget of over £2 million pounds is in safe and responsible hands.
-The things they said.....
+When Mark finally arrived, later that afternoon, it transpired that he had not in fact got lost, but just overslept.
+It's nice to know that the LUU's annual budget of over £2 million pounds is in safe and responsible hands.